zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/runner_technical_vision/_index.md

 out-of-the-box.
 Best practices for GitLab Runner efficiency and reliability are implemented in the shared tool set.

-Time spans for every job, step and sub-step are available as observability data.
+Time spans for every job, step and sub-step are exported via OpenTelemetry and are available as observability data.
 Likewise real-world resource consumption (CPU, memory, etc..) is available for each job.
 Resource consumption is tracked over time and, when an environment permits, resource requests are tailored automatically to the job’s need.

 ## Routing ##

-Job routing and autoscaling decisions are made globally.
+Job routing and autoscaling decisions are made centrally in a simple, dedicated routing service.
 Jobs can be routed around outages and capacity limitations.
 Created jobs are immediately known to the runner autoscaling system, even before the jobs are ready for execution.
 GitLab can provide policy which affects routing, including preferred regions, providers and instance types.

 Jobs can also be routed according to resource requirements and available capacity, reported by individual runners.
 Jobs can also have